fabrezi/blog/_posts/2024-05-09-Palestine.markdown

 [1] Ilan Pappe, The ethnic cleansing of Palestine, 2006, Page xiii.

-[2] John Measheimer on Lex Fridman Podcast, 2023.
+[2] John Mearsheimer on Lex Fridman Podcast, 2023.